 As I mentioned earlier, kare-kare is a labor of love.
 Oxtail and tripe can take at least two hours to become tender enough to serve and the Instant Pot makes possible in roughly one hour what takes two to three hours to prepare on the stove.

 I mentioned in a previous post that one of the challenges I intended to conquer this year was my fear of using a pressure cooker.
-I’m happy to say that after three cooking projects with my Instant Pot, I lived to tell this tale.
+I’m happy to say that after three cooking projects with my Instant Pot, I’m still here to tell my kare-kare story.
 But I was dubious about the quality of the dishes cooked in it.
 Beans and simple vegetables soups are a no-brainer but can you get that slow-cooked flavor from a pressure cooker?

 The jury is still out for some dishes I have in mind but for kare-kare where the bulk of the cook time is for tenderizing the meat (and just a small fraction of time is for incorporating the remainder of the ingredients afterwards) the Instant Pot was made for kare-kare.

 Skim the Fat: I broke up the cooking process over two days though this is optional.
 Oxtail is a fatty cut of meat and I wanted to skim most of this fat before finishing the dish.
 I pressure cooked the oxtail and refrigerated it overnight, allowing me to skim one cup of fat the next day.
 I did leave two or three tablespoons in the stock to help preserve the flavor and to offset the creaminess of the peanuts that would be added later.
 This step is completely optional but it did free me from the guilt of indulging in this dish two days in a row.